Replication with Amazon Aurora PostgreSQL - Amazon Aurora

 With Aurora PostgreSQL, when an Aurora Replica is deleted, its instance endpoint is removed immediately, and the Aurora Replica is removed from the reader endpoint.
 If there are statements running on the Aurora Replica that is being deleted, there is a three minute grace period.
 Existing statements can finish gracefully during the grace period.
 When the grace period ends, the Aurora Replica is shut down and deleted.

-Aurora PostgreSQL DB clusters don't support Aurora Replicas in different Amazon Regions, so you can't use Aurora Replicas for cross-Region replication.
+Aurora PostgreSQL DB clusters support Aurora Replicas in different Amazon Regions, using Aurora global database.
+For more information, see Using Amazon Aurora Global Database.

 Note